 If Washington is not your home of record, you must:

 For members or dependents that are from Washington, but stationed in another state or overseas, students must:

 A Washington law determines whether students can be considered residents of Washington eligible to pay in-state resident tuition rates at public institutions (RCW 28B.15.012).
 This law was revised in 2003 to allow certain students attending public colleges and universities to be eligible for resident student tuition rates.
 In 2014, Senate Bill 6523 - the Real Hope Act was passed.
 The state's financial aid law was amended so that these students are eligible to be considered for need-based state aid (State Need Grant) if they are attending either public or participating private colleges in Washington.

-To qualify for resident status, you must meet one of the following conditions:
+To qualify for resident status, students must complete the Washington Higher Education Residency Affidavit/Declaration/Certification if they have met the following conditions:

-To apply for resident status and have met one of the conditions listed above, you must:
+To apply for resident status and have met all conditions listed above, you must:

 Incomplete and supporting documents will not be considered for review.
 Emailed or faxed forms will not be accepted.
 Student's failure to disclose and submit complete and accurate information and all required documents may result in denial or reversal of the student's resident classification.

 Deadline: Forms and all supporting documentation must be submitted by the 30th calendar day for which the application is made.
 Documentation received after the 30th day will be considered for the following quarter.
 Students are not refunded for previous quarters attended prior to application for change of resident status.